 The Milne Institute Certificate Track

 After a student has a mentor they discuss with their mentor the best format for communication between them – telephone, FaceTime, Skype or personal meeting.
 With each set of CRs your mentor is looking for a deepening of the student’s skill level in technical, sensory and visionary ways.
+The student must never submit more than 10 (ten) CRs to their Supervisor at any one time.
 With each new set of CRs you submit to your mentor, he or she will shepherd the student’s skill development as best they can through each successive class.

 Rebecca Mae Bacon

 - You (student) want to apply for the certification/diploma track for the Milne Institute.

 - You download the application form from the Milne Institute web site, fill it out and send it to MI.

 - Look for a supervisor that feels right for your learning.
 Many like to have a supervisor near their part of the world/country, but this is not essential.